bodylabs/baiji-pod/README.md

   `try: from baiji.serialization.json import load, dump; except ImportError: def load(...` Or at least have a comment to the effect of "don't use this, use baiji.serialization.json"
 - Use consistent argparse pattern in the runners.
+- I think it would be better if the CacheFile didn't need to know about the AssetCache, to avoid this bi-directional dependency.
+It's only required in the constructor, but that could live on the AssetCache, e.g. create_cache_file(path, bucket=None).

 Contribute